MINNESOTA VOICE & SPEECH CLINIC is a specialty medical practice in speech/language pathology.

 Most patients are referred by a physician or medical practitioner.
 Some are self-referred or recommended by family or other care givers.

-Patients are most often seen for the following problems:
+Patients, age 5 and older, are seen for the following problems:

 - Voice Disorders: Medical voice problems such as vocal nodules, vocal polyps, muscle tension dysphonia, recurring voice roughness.